Staging

 M. Dufour & R. Dugas

-* Real Estate Staging Statistics Report by RESA Released February 2009; 2004 survey by Joy Valentine for Coldwell Banker Broker in 8 cities)
+* Real Estate Staging Statistics Report by RESA released February 2009; 2004 survey by Joy Valentine for Coldwell Banker Broker in 8 cities)